Difference Between Paleontologist and Archaeologist

 Paleontologist vs Archaeologist

-A paleontologist’s field of study is paleontology.
-Paleontology is the study of life that once existed on earth.
+A palaeontologist’s field of study is palaeontology.
+Palaeontology is the study of life that once existed on Earth.
 This study is done by examining and researching fossils.

-The work of a paleontologist is to analyze the fossils and evaluate the already existing theories or to explore new theories.
+The work of a palaeontologist is to analyze the fossils and evaluate the existing theories or explore new theories.

-An archaeologist is a person who studies the history of human culture and their lifestyle of a place through its artifacts, heritage sites, and other remaining materials.
+An archaeologist is a person who studies the history of human culture and the lifestyle of a place through its artefacts, heritage sites, and other remaining materials.

 The work of an archaeologist is to study and examine different historical objects, heritage buildings, and monuments in detail to assess the past and its history.